Big pickups have long accounted for big sales numbers, but little of that volume can be credited to Nissan.

 But this was a truck of a slightly different color.
 Called the Titan XD, it was sort of a “heavy half-ton” that was the first in its class to offer a turbodiesel V8 engine.
 It came only in a crew-cab body style, which had since become the dominant choice of consumers.

-For 2017, Nissan follows the Titan XD with the “just plain ol’” Titan, along with the truck’s first regular-cab body style – and later, its first V6 engine.
+The 2017 Nissan Titan follows the Titan XD with the “just plain ol’” Titan, along with the truck’s first regular-cab body style – and later, its first V6 engine.

 For now, the standard engine in the new Titan is the same 5.6-liter V8 offered in the XD (where it’s also standard, with the turbodiesel being optional), which – through many internal improvements – has been boosted from its original 317 horsepower to a lofty 390.
 With that has also come some substantial fuel-economy improvements, in part thanks to aerodynamic tweaks and a 7-speed automatic transmission that replaces a 5-speed.
 EPA figures for 2WD versions are up a substantial 3-4 mpg (or about 28 percent) over those of the previous Titan, jumping from 12 city/17 highway/14 combined to 15/21/18.